How medtech can comply with new SEC cyber disclosure rule

 • Secure products

-• Modernize/update security of devices
+• Modernize and update security of devices

 • Increase adoption of automatic updates

-• Remove or trade-in legacy devices with software that is no longer supported
+• Remove or trade in legacy devices with software that is no longer supported

-• Real-time detection of vulnerabilities
+• Provide real-time detection of vulnerabilities

 PwC is here to help